Arpita-deb/NREGA-Data-Analysis/README.md

 - **Average Days Worked per Household:**
   - The average of **31 days** worked per household, with Andhra Pradesh (**45 days**), Mizoram (**38 days**), and Tamil Nadu (**38 days**) at the higher end, and Manipur (**8 days**), West Bengal (**11 days**), and Dadra and Nagar Haveli (**13 days**) at the lower end, serves as a barometer for the reach and impact of MGNREGA at the household level.

+- **Household Completion Percentage:**
+  - Only **0.92%** of the total households involved in the scheme completed the mandated **100 days** of employment.
+This low completion rate suggests the need for policy review to ensure the program's promise of providing 100 days of employment is fulfilled more broadly.

+- **Geographical Variation in Completion Rates:**
+  - Odisha (**3.3%**), Maharashtra (**3.26%**), and Andhra Pradesh (**2.76%**) lead in the percentage of households completing 100 days of wage employment.
+In contrast, several regions, including Dadra and Nagar Haveli and Daman and Diu, Goa, and West Bengal, have districts with no households achieving this milestone, indicating significant regional disparities.

+- **Factors Influencing Completion:**
+  - Factors such as the type of work, location, wage rates, availability of workers, budget, and the number of individuals worked are associated with the successful completion of NREGA works.
+Understanding these factors can help improve completion rates and the overall effectiveness of the program.

 ### 3. Social Inclusion and Equity:

 - **Employment Opportunities for Marginalized Communities:**
   - NREGA's inclusivity is evident with **35 million SC workers** and **28 million ST workers** nationwide.
 West Bengal (**15.03%** of SC workers) and Madhya Pradesh (**15.37%** of ST workers) lead their respective categories.
   - The proportion of SC and ST workers to total active workers—**20.02%** and **16.47%**, respectively—highlights the scheme's role in providing employment to historically disadvantaged groups.